Sh1nku/iNOBEngine/README.md

 ## Build
 You will need the [conan](https://conan.io/) package manager and the remote repository for bincrafters
-Note: If on linux using GCC you should run this to use the new GCC abi `conan profile update settings.compiler.libcxx=libstdc++11 default` this requires the profile `default` to already exist if not use `conan profile new default --detect`
+- Note: If on linux using GCC you should run this to use the new GCC abi `conan profile update settings.compiler.libcxx=libstdc++11 default` this requires the profile `default` to already exist, if not use `conan profile new default --detect`
 ```
 conan config set general.revisions_enabled=1
 conan remote add bincrafters https://bincrafters.jfrog.io/artifactory/api/conan/public-conan